Latina lesbian organizations in the United States: Los Angeles

 Lesbianas Unidas was founded in 1981.
 The Lesbianas Unidas organization was founded shortly after the (GLLU) Gay Latinos Unidos.
 Gay Latinos Unidos was also founded in 1981, in Los Angeles.
-Six months later, the Gay Latino organization, which was originally a man-led organization, opened their space to queer latinas.
-During this same time, in 1981 the AIDs pandemic was going on, which affected many members of (GLUU), which affected the whole community, including the sister organization (LU).
-The AIDs pandemic lead to several deaths, on top of that these communities medical health needs were not being supported nor addressed.
-Instead, most of government funding went towards helping other white queer organizations impacted by AIDs.
-Lydia Otero, whom was the president of Gay and Lesbian Latino Unidos in 1989, decided to create a gay latino's aid's project.
-It was called Bienestar which would provide help and resources to the Latinx community, during a drastic time like this.
+Six months later, the Gay Latino organization, which was originally a male-led organization, opened their space to queer Latinas.
+Lydia Otero was the President of Gay and Lesbian Latino Unidos in 1989.

+During this same time, in 1981 the AIDs pandemic was going on, which affected many members of (GLUU).
+AIDS impacted the whole community, including the sister organization (LU).
+The AIDS pandemic led to several deaths, on top of that these communities' medical health needs were not being supported nor addressed.
+Instead, most of the government funding went towards helping other white queer organizations impacted by AIDs.
+During this drastic time, Lydia Otero also started another organization named Bienstar, that focused specifically on AIDS prevention, advocacy, and support.

 Raza Womyn was a queer organization at UCLA during the 1990s.
+In 1978, Proposition 6 was passed which sought to expel gay educators from teaching positions.
+This was pushed by Republican Senator John Briggs and explained his argument behind his bill in a televised debate.
+Briggs furthered the rhetoric of “parental rights” to rationalize LGBTQ+ discrimination in schools.
 Raza Womyn, whose members organize around a Muxerista (a Chicana/Latina feminist activist) vision of social justice that rejects patriarchal notions of Chicano nationalism, white and/or middle-class dominated perspectives of feminism, and static definitions of sexual identity while building on the legacy of Chicana/Latina feminist thought.

+Izquierda (which means left in Spanish) was a lesbian social activist group from the West Coast that also produced music in the late seventies.
+Naomi Littlebear Martinez served as the leader of the group.

+Terri de la Peña is a Mexican American writer known for her short stories, essays, novels.
+She is recognized as one of the first authors to publish short stories and novels on Chicana lesbians themes.
+Her writing explores the complex intergenerational conflicts within Latine communities, surrounding sexuality and belonging.
+She challenges these stereotypes by providing visibility to Mexicax/ Latinx lesbian experiences in literature and helped create space for generations of queer writers of color.